BinarX-Curtin/spacecraft-software-emulator/README.md

     - The payload data is too large for the emulator limits
     - or you have incorrectly requested to transmit more data that you had intended
 3. "ERROR: Sorry the message was not received correctly by the Binar Emulator"
-    - The size of the payload data was received correctly by the emulator but an error opccured during the transmision of the data.
+    - The size of the payload data was received correctly by the emulator but an error occurred during the transmission of the data.
 If it continues to happen the payload or emulator are not working as intended.
 Restart both devices and try again.
-4. "ERROR: Sorry an error occured with the Binar Emulator"
+4. "ERROR: Sorry an error occurred with the Binar Emulator"
     - This error is unlikely.
 If it continues to happen the payload or emulator are not working as intended.
 Restart both devices and try again.
 5. If the Emulator has timeout
     - Then the payload ready pin did not trigger an interrupt on the emulator

-As Binar X documentation

-Include credits

-Add license

-Include tests